How do I find the right wheelchair?

 The most important thing to know before buying a wheelchair is the user’s height and weight.
 After you have measurements you need to think about any special needs—do legs need to be elevated?
 Is special cushioning required?
 Do armrests need to be removable for easy transferring?
 Make a list of any and all needs you have.

 What are the differences between wheelchairs?
 What makes some more expensive?

 Wheel size and styles will also add or subtract to the cost of a wheelchair.
-Most entry level chairs have plastic or rubber composite wheels.
-Spoked wheels and inflatable wheels are more expensive than the plastic or rubber ones.
+Most entry-level chairs have plastic or rubber composite wheels.
+Spoked wheels and inflatable wheels are more expensive than plastic or rubber ones.

 If you look at the information above, you will notice a theme; the lighter the weight of the chair the more expensive it will be.
 This is not always true, but it is a great indicator of why two chairs that look the same can have very different prices.